 Whereas in previous years children had been expected to contribute and even make sacrifices for the family, more and more parents where now aiming to give the best of everything to their children.
 Many parents wanted to give their children the things and opportunities they felt they never had.
 Children weren't expected to work and if they did it was for their own gain rather than out of need.

 Children helped out less at home as well, if at all and began to be given pocket money in return for chores done around the house rather than these being an expected part of everyday life.
 Increasing children were given money by their parents to spend as they chose and more importance was put on education with children being encouraged to work hard and do well at school.

 The lengthening of School Years

-> In the early twentieth century the idea of adolescence emerged, describing those aged between fourteen and twenty five years old.
-During this time it was believe that it was even more important that children received proper guidance than in childhood and it was thought best that was given in schools.
-Various youth groups and movements, such as the Boy Scouts and Girl Guides where introduced into society to help provide what was seen as suitable guidance for young people and prevent them from entering the adult world before they were seen to be fully capable.
-Children remaining in school for longer and attending the various youth groups extended the time seen as childhood and in a way provided a transition between childhood and adulthood.
+In the early twentieth century the idea of adolescence emerged, describing those aged between fourteen and twenty five years old.
+It was believed that it was vitally important that children received proper guidance during this time and that this should be provided through schooling.
+Various youth groups and movements, such as the Boy Scouts and Girl Guides where introduced into society to help provide what was seen as suitable guidance for young people and to prepare them for the adult world.
+The concept of adolescence, children remaining in school longer and attending various youth groups contributed to extending the time viewed as childhood and in a way provided a transition between childhood and adulthood.

-> © 2012 Claire
+© 2012 Claire